An AI assistant that runs your Airbnb the way a co-host would

 One assistant for running a business solo — inbox, calendar, clients, and money — shaped around how you actually work.

-- AI Virtual Assistant (hub) — An assistant that does the work, not just the chat: its own inbox and calendar, your meetings booked, the replies you’d forget chased down.
+- AI Virtual Assistant (hub) — An assistant that does the work, not just the chat: your inbox or one of its own and a connected calendar, your meetings booked, the replies you’d forget chased down.

 - AI Admin Agent — The busywork that eats your afternoon — vendor emails, spreadsheet updates, reminders, file chaos — handled by an agent, so it stops landing on you.